 Soil Compatibility: Clay, Sand, Dirt, and mud without rocks or sharp objects.

-6 & 10 mil Clear, reinforced vapor barriers are economical and perform much better on the walls of a foundation rather than on the ground. ">6 & 10 mil clear can be used on the ground when there will be no activity taking place in the crawl space.
+10 mil Clear, reinforced vapor barrier is an economical resin that performs much better on the walls of a foundation, and can be used on the ground when there will be no activity taking place in the crawl space.

 Soil Compatibility: Clay, Sand, Dirt, and Mud without Rocks or Sharp objects.